Polynesian tattoo symbol: birds

 opea: (Marquesas) m. bird.

-In Marquesan tattoos birds are symbolic of voyages and messengers from the gods.
-They empower with divine authority.
+In Marquesan tattoos, birds symbolize voyages and messengers from the gods, empowering the wearer with divine authority.

 koa'e'ula: (Hawaii) m. red-tailed tropic bird.

-The red-tailed tropic bird was a revered animal and its bright red feathers were reserved for the highest chiefs only.
+This was a revered animal; its bright red feathers were reserved for the highest chiefs only, signifying royalty.

-While a single bird can represent a traveller, and is also a symbol of freedom and watching the world from a higher perspective, compositions of several birds can be used to represent other meanings as well:
+While a single bird can represent a traveller, freedom, and higher perspective, compositions of multiple birds convey complex meanings:

 Polynesian tattoo symbol for leader

-A group of birds with one in front of them (a) can symbolize a leader, while having a bird in front that is different (b) can be a symbol of uniqueness and pride.
+A group of birds with one in front (a) can symbolize a leader.

 Chasing birds symbolize help and support

-In Hawaii, where the style is very geometric, dark lines called mōlina represent the flight of the albatross, which flies for long period far from land before returning, symbolizing thus long voyages, both physical and spiritual:
+In Hawaii, dark lines called molina represent the flight of the albatross, which flies far from land for long periods before returning.
+This symbolizes long voyages, both physical and spiritual.

 Albatross flight tattoo voyage symbol

-Two chasing birds represent two people always supporting each other, and therefore help always granted to the dear ones:
+Two chasing birds represent two people always supporting each other:

 A row of birds can represent a long voyage:

-A row of birds represents a voyage and the one alone on top symbolizes a higher perspective reached:
+A row of birds represents a voyage, with the one alone on top symbolizing a higher perspective reached:

-Another example of chasing birds inside this hammerhead:
+Another example of chasing birds inside a hammerhead shark motif:

-You can click on the photos to read the full description of each tattoo.
+You can click on the photos to read the full description of each tattoo on TattooTribes.